firflant/fronthack/README.md

 # Fronthack
-Fronthack is a framework to convert any design into high quality HTML and CSS and this is it's commandline generator.
+Fronthack is a boilerplate and development tool to convert any design into a high quality HTML and CSS.
 For more info visit [fronthack.com](http://fronthack.com/).

 ## Instalation
 ```
-npm install -g fronthack
+yarn global add fronthack
 ```

 ## Usage